postmanlabs/labs-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

 ## Viewing API documentation

 API developers can [generate API documentation](/docs/publishing-your-api/documenting-your-api/#generating-api-documentation) to help consumers understand and interact with their API's endpoints.
-The API documentation is contained in a collection linked to a specific API version.
+To make documentation available on the API's **Documentation** tab, you must either [create a new collection](/docs/publishing-your-api/documenting-your-api/#creating-new-documentation-for-an-api) for the API documentation or [add an existing collection](/docs/publishing-your-api/documenting-your-api/#adding-existing-documentation-to-an-api).

 To view documentation for an API: